Bride and groom stand in the middle of Joshua Trees on a rock at sunset inside a national park.

 To get a marriage license in California, you & your partner will need to visit a county clerk’s office together & apply for the license in person or you can apply online.
 You will need to bring identification, such as a driver’s license or passport, & pay a fee.
 You may be asked to provide proof of your name, age, & relationship status.
 Once you have completed the application process, the clerk will issue you a marriage license, which is typically valid for 90 days.
 Once the signed license is returned to the county clerk, your marriage will be legally recognized.

-About Your Joshua Tree Elopement Photographer
+About Your Joshua Tree Wedding & Elopement Photographer

 Leave a Reply